natelac/xenobot/README.md

 # xenobot

-A bot used for gathering
+A bot used for gathering and logging discord user and channel information including messages and reactions.

 ## TODO
 - Create a setup.py
 - Cleanup and polish everything
+- Create some simple data analytics tools

 ## Future Features
 - Using "crontab -e" to make a cron job for the bot!!!